appveyor/github-action/README.md

 [ screen ]

-### Step 4 - Configure GitHub Action to run builds on your image
+### Step 4 - Use the Action to run builds on your image

 [ screen ]